Nooch98/NullFiles/README.md

 ---
 ### 3. Cryptographic Protection
-NullFiles uses:
+NullFiles has a recursive encryption engine that uses:

-**Argon2id**

-For master password key derivation.
+- **Argon2id** For master password key derivation

-This protects against:

-* brute force attacks
-* GPU cracking attempts
-* rainbow table attacks

-**AES-256-GCM**

-Used to encrypt metadata securely with:

-* confidentiality
-* authentication
-* tamper detection
+- **AES-256-GCM** For metadata and optinal file content encryption (Authenticated Encryption)

 ---